mmu-webdesign/Level4-web-term-1/HTML/html02/01-html-document.md

     <title>My test page</title>
   </head>
   <body>

     <p>This is my page</p>

   </body>
 </html>
 ```

-Here we have:
+Breaking this down we have:

 1. `<!DOCTYPE html>`: The doctype.
 When HTML was young (1991-1992), doctypes were meant to act as links to a set of rules that the HTML page had to follow to be considered good HTML.
-Doctypes used to look something like this:
+Originally doctypes used to look something like this:

 ```
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"